-JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne Juren -The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester, The Age of Reason, looks in denth at the philosophies of the Enlightenment, which led to the birth of America.
-Students will read the Kenarssance & Ketormation period and the second semester, The Age of Keason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
+JOURNEY THROUGH TIME 11 - THE RENAISSANCE & THE AGE OF REASON - Joanne Juren - The first semester of this 32-week course is an extensive survey of the history and literature of the Renaissance & Reformation period and the second semester.
+The Age of Reason, looks in depth at the philosophies of the Enlightenment, which led to the birth of America.
 Students will read and analyze primary source documents and learn to use primary sources in analytical writing.
 The first semester will focus on the research paper and various types of essays; the second semester on journalism, satire, and various methods of paragraph development.
 From Shakespeare to Swift, the literature entertains and makes one think.
 Using the Flip-It methodology, students will view media (PowerPoints, movies, videos, etc.) at home leaving valuable class time for a variety of interesting projects; Socratic Seminars; Fishbowl Discussion; group skits; Readers Theaters; art explorations; and historical and literary class celebrations.
 These activities make this an exciting year for both literature and history.
-Textbooks: JTT Book of Readings 11, World History BJU Textbook 4th ed. (#275560) and, by Variabulary from Classical Post D. Macheth Lement Day Ouingt, Christman Camel, Brachwattin, and State D. Macheth Lement and State Christman Camel, State Camel, State Camel, State Camel, State Camel, State Camel, State Camel, Camel, State Camel, State Camel, Camel, State Camel, State Camel, State D. Macheth, Lement Day Ouingt, Christman Camel, State Camel, S

-The Writing Handbook, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Frankenstein, and Call of the Wild.
-This course counts as Honors English 11 and Honors American History.
-Time: Mondays; 1:00-4:00 pm Dates: Fall 8/15 -12/12/22 (Labor Day 9/5 closed) and Spring 1/9-5/1/23

-Cost: \$1095; 8/1 - \$1125 Homework for the summer: Read Dover's Children's Edition of Don Quixote; Macbeth
+Textbooks: JTT Book of Readings 11, World History BJU Textbook 5th ed. and, The Writing Handbook, Vocabulary from Classical Roots D, Macbeth, Hamlet, Don Quixote, Christmas Carol, Frankenstein, and Pride and Prejudice.
+Students must have a computer and access to the internet.
+Time: Mondays; 1:00-4:00 pm Dates: 8/14-12/11/23 and 1/8-4/29/24 Cost: \$1195; after 7/4 \$1250 Homework for the summer: Read Dover's Children's Edition of Don Quixote; Macbeth flipit